 This post may contain affiliate sales links.
 Please see my full disclosure policy for details

 These easy Snowball Cookies melt in your mouth!
-Sometimes called Mexican Wedding Cookies or Russian Tea Cakes, these are buttery shortbread cookies made with nuts, such as pecans or walnuts.
-The cookies are rolled in powdered sugar so that they look like little snowballs!
+Sometimes called Mexican Wedding Cookies or Russian Tea Cakes, these are buttery shortbread cookies made with nuts and rolled in powdered sugar.
 A classic Christmas cookie that’s hard to resist!

 This snowball cookie recipe comes from my grandmother.
-I have no idea the origins of the recipe my grandmother got this from, it’s probably from an old Betty Crocker or Better Homes and Gardens cookbook.
+I have no idea the origins of the recipe my grandmother got this from, it’s probably from an old cookbook.
 The photo above is her handwriting with the ingredients for these cookies.
-I just love the idea of passing on these recipes to my future family, and keeping the tradition alive.
+I just love the idea of passing on these recipes to my future family and keeping the tradition alive.

 You only need six ingredients to make classic snowball cookies.
 Here’s what they are: